A phenomenological model of QCD monopole hadron interactions: Summary and conclusion

-By analyzing QCD monopole quark interactions, we have shown that the quarks must change their chiralities when they collide with the monopoles.
-That is, the monopoles break the chiral symmetry.
-The chilarity non conservation arises at the locations of the monopoles through the chiral non conserved boundary condition.
-Effectively the interaction $g'\sum_{i=1\sim 3}|\Phi_i|^2(\bar{u}u+\bar{d}d+\bar{s}s)$ describes the circumstance. ( Owing to this term, Gell-Mann-Oaks-Renner relation is modified such as $m_{\pi}^2f_{\pi}^2=-(2m_{ud}+3g'\Phi_0^2)\langle\bar{q}q\rangle$. )
+Assuming that the monopoles are real dynamical variables in strong coupled QCD, we have examined monopole quark interaction.
+We have shown that the quarks must change their chiralities when they collide with the monopoles.
+That is, the monopoles break the chiral symmetry SU$_A$(2)$\times$ U$_A$(1).
+The chirality non conservation arises at the locations of the monopoles through the chiral non conserved boundary condition.
+The boundary condition is effectively represented by the interaction $-g'\sum_{i=1\sim 3}|\Phi_i|^2(\bar{u}u+\bar{d}d+\bar{s}s)$.
+It describes the quark scattering at the location of the monopole.
+It also leads to current quark masses when the monopole condensation takes place, i.e. $\langle\Phi\rangle\neq 0$. ( Owing to this term, Gell-Mann-Oaks-Renner relation is modified such as $m_{\pi}^2f_{\pi}^2=-(2m_{ud}+3g'\Phi_0^2)\langle\bar{q}q\rangle$. ) Therefore, pions are not Nambu-Goldstone bosons even in the vanishing bare quark masses $m_{ud}=0$.
+The small masses of the pions arise mainly from the monopole quark interaction.
+The interaction is weak relative to the quark gluon interactions.
+This is because quarks have color charge $g$ and the monopoles have color magnetic charges $g_m=1/2g$.

+The effective monopole quark interaction gives rise to the chiral condensate\cite{iwazaki2} $\langle\bar{q}q\rangle<0 $ as well as the current quark masses $3g'\Phi_0^2/2$ when the monopoles condense.
+That is, the masses of hadrons are generated by the monopole condensation.
+The masses are expected to decrease in dense nuclear matter because the monopole condensate is expelled by the stronger color electric fields in the matter than those in hadrons.
+The intimate relation between the monopole condensation and the chiral condensation is consistent with the previous analysis that the local chiral condensate $\langle\bar{q}q\rangle\propto 1/r^3$ \cite{ezawa} is present around each monopole at $r=0$.

-We have presented phenomenological SU(3) ( SU(2) ) linear sigma model coupled with the QCD monopoles.
+Based on the analysis of the monopole quark interaction, we have proposed a phenomenological SU(3) ( SU(2) ) linear sigma model coupled with the QCD monopoles.
 The monopoles are described by dual superconducting model.
-They couple only with isoscalar scalar mesons $\sigma_{x,y}$.
-The coupling is given by $h\sum_{i=1\sim 3}|\Phi_i|^2(\sigma_x+\sqrt{2}\sigma_y)$ corresponding to the effective interaction.
+They couple only with isoscalar scalar mesons $\sigma_{x,y}$ ( $\sigma$ ).
+The coupling is given by $h\sum_{i=1\sim 3}|\Phi_i|^2(\sigma_x+\sqrt{2}\sigma_y)$ ( $h\sigma \sum_{i=1\sim 3}|\Phi_i|^2$ ).
+It corresponds to the monopole quark interaction.
 It explicitly breaks SU$_{A}$(2) symmetry, and mixes the monopoles and the mesons.
-Without the coupling the linear sigma model does not give rise to spontaneous chiral symmetry breaking, that is, chiral condensate.
-The condensate arises only when the monopole condensation takes place.
-In other words, the chiral condensate $\langle\sigma\rangle\neq 0$ vanishes as the monopole condensate $\langle\Phi\rangle\neq 0$ vanishes.
-The fact indicates that the partial restoration of the chiral symmetry may appears in nuclei because the monopole condensation diminishes inside nucleons; color electric fields inside nucleons expel the monopole condensation.
+Until now, we have had no guiding principle for the coupling between the monopoles and hadrons.
+But the analysis of the monopole quark interaction uniquely leads to the coupling.
+Thus, it is very intriguing to acquire the appropriate coupling or the mixing between the monopoles and hadrons.